root-foundation/root/README.md

 ---

-(todo: conclusion and transition).
+### AGI will expand humanity's horizon

+A post AGI world will be dynamic.
+The reign of winners will be increasingly short-lived.
+We will see rapid advancement across the board.
+AGI will push humanity to dream bigger and work on more and more complex problems.
+Problems we consider too complex to solve now will seem like simple tasks to our descendants.
+Thus, advancing and leveraging AGI will enable us to achieve a degree prosperity and abundance that we can't fathom.

+But, we are *not* organized in a way that enables us to take advantage of artificial intelligence.
+In fact, AGI makes our current systems oppressive — concentrating opportunity in the hands of those who are wealthy, and devastating those without means.
+To understand why, let's study how our current economic system becomes oppressive in a post AGI world.

 ## Problem

-In a post AGI world, due to extreme outcomes in *all* activities, debt will no longer a viable means to finance anything.
+In a post AGI world, due to extreme outcomes in *all* activities, debt will no longer be a viable means to finance anything.

 This is not due to fewer opportunities (AGI will enable far more opportunities than it takes), but rather due to the extreme, winner-take-all nature of outcomes within _each_ opportunity.
 In extreme outcomes, the median outcome falls to nothing and thus financing with debt is no longer viable.